magento/architecture/design-documents/component-isolation.md

 ![Current State](component-isolation/current-state.png)

-### PWA & Component isolation
+### PWA & Service isolation
 The decision to move all UI to browser as a part of PWA effort significantly reduces number of undesired dependencies in codebase: most dependencies reside in UI, and will not be present in PWA implementation.

 ## Desired state
-Magento _components_ (Catalog, Checkout, Order Management, ...) are isolated and only communicate through service contracts.
+Magento _services_ (Catalog, Checkout, Order Management, ...) are isolated and only communicate through service contracts.

-A _component_ is a part of Magento application that consists of one or more modules and is responsible for an distinct business behavior.
+A _service_ is a part of Magento application that consists of one or more modules and is responsible for an distinct business behavior.

-Examples of components:
+Examples of services:

 - Catalog
     - Magento/Catalog